Water Line Leak Detection: Methods, Signs & Cost to Find Hidden Leaks

 Pressure Testing and Tracer Gas

 Pressure testing involves isolating sections of your plumbing system and monitoring pressure drops that indicate leaks.
-Tracer gas detection introduces safe, detectable gases into pipes that escape through leak points and can be identified with specialized sensors at the surface, making it particularly effective for finding small leaks in underground lines.
+Tracer gas detection introduces a safe, non-toxic hydrogen-nitrogen mix into drained pipes that escapes through leak points and can be identified with specialized sensors at the surface.
+This makes it particularly effective for finding small leaks in buried or under-slab lines where acoustic methods struggle.

 Smart Monitoring Systems